 Reading time: minutes

 CPT helps people recognize how trauma has changed their view about themselves, others, and the world.
 CPT teaches people to recognize the negative thoughts that are created by the trauma.
 These thoughts are called "stuck points" in CPT because they keep people stuck and get in the way of recovery from PTSD.
-By definition, stuck points are less than 100% accurate.
-CPT works by teaching people how to think through their stuck points and consider new, more balanced perspectives.
+Stuck points are less than 100% accurate and CPT works by teaching people how to think through their stuck points and consider new, more balanced perspectives.

 1. Education about PTSD and CPT